dansmyers/IntroToCS-2020/COVID-19-Response-Plan-Updates.md

 Use the invite link posted to Canvas to join the channel.
 Once you've joined, post a quick intro message and a meme to let me know you've made it.

-Slack will be for general questions, daily check-ins, posting memes and links, etc. It's intended to be a way for us to stay engaged with each other and to provide opportunities for casual question and answer sessions and collaboration.
-I won't be using Slack to distribute course content.
+Slack will be for general discussions, questions about course logistics, check-ins, posting memes and links, etc. It's intended to be a way for us to stay engaged with each other and to provide opportunities for casual question and answer sessions and collaboration.

+**I won't distribute course content through Slack**.

 ### GitHub